RagnarB83/ash-documentation/docs/_build/html/_sources/QM-MM-protein.rst.txt

 ======================================

 How to do QM/MM calculations of a protein in ASH in general.
+See :doc:`module_QM-MM` for documentation on how QM/MM works in ASH in general.
+This tutorial page will discuss the general aspects of doing QM/MM on a protein in ASH.
-See also  :doc:`Metalloprotein-I` and :doc:`Metalloprotein-II` for tutorials on the rubredoxin and ferredoxin metalloproteins.
+See also  :doc:`Metalloprotein-I` and :doc:`Metalloprotein-II` for tutorials on setting up MM and QM/MM models on the rubredoxin and ferredoxin metalloproteins.

 .. image:: figures/fefeh2ase-nosolv.png
    :align: right